 Funeral services are rituals that allow people to grieve, and that mark the crossing from one stage to another, accepting the death and grieving.
-If a proper funeral cannot take place, the family may feel guilty and grieving may be delayed.
-Such rituals give religious or spiritual meaning and provide comfort for the bereaved.
+If a proper death ritual cannot take place, the family may feel guilty and grieving may be delayed.
+Rituals give religious or spiritual meaning and provide comfort for the bereaved.

-Ceremonies can also be a public acknowledgement of the deceased.
-If, for example, the town mayor participates in a ceremony for those affected by a large train accident, this may provide some comfort to relatives and show that their family members have not been forgotten.
-Ceremonies also create a common experience for family and friends and can be a starting point for conversations about the deceased afterwards.
+Ceremonies can also be a public acknowledgment of the deceased.
+If, for example, the local officials participate in a ceremony for those affected by a large accident, this may provide some comfort to relatives and show that their family members have not been forgotten.
+Ceremonies and memorials also create a common experience for family and friends and can be a starting point for conversations about the deceased afterwards.

-If the body of a missing person has not been found, the family may not be able to believe and understand that the person is really dead.
+If the body of a missing person has not been found, those left behind may not be able to believe and understand that the person is really dead.
 They may cling to the hope that the person has survived.
 In disasters and violent conflicts, survivors search for those they have lost for a long time.
 Families may be unable to accept their loss and begin the process of grieving, if the death is not confirmed, the body has not been recovered or if the body is available, but the family is unable to see it.
-Tracing missing persons and restoring family links, which are activities carried out by the ICRC and by Red Cross Red Crescent National Societies, are important to help people accept reality.
+Tracing missing persons and restoring family links, which are services carried out by the ICRC and by Red Cross Red Crescent National Societies, are important to help people accept reality.